KurtisStirling/Bitcoin-Knots-Brand/Font/README_OCR-Bitcoin.md

 * thin letters (c, r, t, f, h, x etc) have been widened so less gap when they are near each other, reducing the need for kerning (don't want to do that - want to retain monospacing)
 * ,.;: etc made thinner... they are still a bit thick, but still a lot better visually than previous versions
 * added MIT licence to metadata
-* added hexidecimal Tonals
+* added hexadecimal Tonals
 * replaced 🪢 with Knots logo
-* added ₿
+* added ₿ symbol
+* added sats symbol

 ## Matthew Skala (2011)